 A mix of wisdom from my mother, from my own life learnings, and from mentors and models I have met along the way.

 Thank you for sharing your inspiration, passion and drive to help others achieve their goals, Jonas!
-It sounds like you have some very exciting ventures on the horizon for 2017.
-I wish you all the best in your coaching & counselling adventures and I'm grateful that you stopped by for this edition of Therapists Corner!
+I wish you all the best in your coaching and counselling adventures and I'm grateful that you stopped by for this edition of Therapists Corner!

 If you enjoyed this post, you may want to check out the previous contributions to the Therapist Corner: Debbie & Kaila.